 The County shall tape-record the public hearing, and, upon NJDEP or Division of Planning request, the applicant shall, at its expense, secure a verbatim transcript of the hearing.

-When the sixty-day endorsement period set forth in Subsection F has ended, a summary of all testimony, evidence and comments presented to the PAB, including all written comments submitted within 15 days after the public hearing and all responses to endorsement requests, shall be prepared by the Division of Planning and submitted to the Atlantic County Board of Chosen Freeholders, along with any ordinance considered in accordance with § 86-62 hereof.
+When the sixty-day endorsement period set forth in Subsection F has ended, a summary of all testimony, evidence and comments presented to the PAB, including all written comments submitted within 15 days after the public hearing and all responses to endorsement requests, shall be prepared by the Division of Planning and submitted to the Atlantic County Board of County Commissioners, along with any ordinance considered in accordance with § 86-62 hereof.

 Arrange and pay for all publication of notices and mailings or deliveries of all notices; and

 Provide affidavits of service of all notices and endorsement requests and provide proof of publication to the Atlantic County Law Department.

 An amendment shall be incorporated into the ACWQMP only upon adoption of an ordinance by the Atlantic County Board of County Commissioners and adoption of the amendment by the Governor or his or her designee.

 The amending ordinance shall be based upon the fact sheet and staff analysis, Planning Advisory Board resolution and record of the Planning Advisory Board hearing, written comments, responses to requests for endorsements and such other reports, testimony or evidence as may be prepared or submitted pursuant to these procedures.
 An attested copy of the amending ordinance shall be certified to the governing body of every municipality in the County by the Clerk of the Board of County Commissioners.

 The County shall, within 15 days of adoption of an ordinance by the Board of County Commissioners and approval by the County Executive, submit an attested copy of the ordinance, together with supporting documentation, to the NJDEP BWQP, pursuant to N.J.A.C.
 7:15-3.4(f).